Judges

 Message

-Nakagawa Mamoru
+Nakagawa Mamoru (Japan)

-Metalsmith, Living National Treasure
+Metalsmith; Living National Treasure (Metalworking)

 Born in 1947 in Kanazawa, Ishikawa Prefecture.
 Nakagawa is the leading expert on Kaga metal inlay (Kaga zogan), a type of traditional decorative metalwork that utilizes engraving and chasing techniques.
 He was awarded the Japan Traditional Kogei Association Holder’s Prize at the Japan Traditional Kogei Exhibition in 2001 and 2003.
 In 2002, he received the MOA Museum of Art’s 13th Mokichi Okada Award for crafts.
 In 2004, Nakagawa was designated a Living National Treasure (“Holder of Important Intangible Cultural Property”) for metalwork (chokin).
 His work has been acquired by the Metropolitan Museum of Art (2008, 2020) and the British Museum (2010).
 Nakagawa is the recipient of the Medal of Honor with Purple Ribbon (2009) and the Order of the Sacred Treasure, Gold Rays with Neck Ribbon (2018).
-In addition to vigorously pursuing his own works, Nakagawa is committed to the education of upcoming artists, and provides instruction at institutions such as the Kanazawa Shokunin Daigakko (Kanazawa Crafts College) and the Kanazawa Utatsuyama Crafts Workshop.
-Nakagawa is a professor emeritus at the Kanazawa College of Art.
+In addition to vigorously pursuing his own works, Nakagawa is committed to the training of upcoming artists, and provides instruction at institutions such as the Kanazawa Shokunin Daigakko (Kanazawa Crafts College) and Kanazawa Utatsuyama Kogei Kobo.
+Nakagawa is a emeritus professor at the Kanazawa College of Art.

 Message